 Guarantee Method: Credit Card or Advance Deposit is required to guarantee reservations.

 Individual Payment: Guests are responsible for paying all reserved accommodations and incidentals.

 Parking: Complimentary Parking will be provided at the Hyatt for the duration of each guest’s stay.

 Individual Room Cancellation Policy: In the event individual room reservations are cancelled less than 48 hours prior to arrival, the individual or Group agrees to pay the Hotel a cancellation fee equal to the first night’s room and tax.

 Hotel and travel accommodations must be made by the attendee.

-State Workshop Parking will be available on campus at the UMW Parking Deck located on Alvey Drive, right off of Jefferson Davis (Route 1) Highway.
-There are 5 levels of parking and they are all handicap accessible.
-For those staying at the Hyatt Fredericksburg Hotel, there will also be complimentary parking located at the hotel for the duration of your stay.
-From the Hyatt to the University Center is a short walk, so you may choose to walk from the hotel rather than drive.
-From the Hyatt to the Hurley Convergence Center (day 2 location) is even shorter!
+For those staying at the Hyatt Place hotel, there will also be complimentary parking located in Eagle Village for the duration of your stay.
+The walk from the Hyatt Place to the University Center is about 10 minutes across the UMW pedestrian bridge, so you have the option to walk from the hotel rather than drive.
+From the Hyatt Place to the Hurley Convergence Center (day 2 location) is even shorter (approximately 5 minutes)!

 - Contact the UMW Campus Rec team at email@example.com

 - Join the Facebook event!